 If coffee is just a drink to help you wake up in the morning and you do not pay attention to the taste, then a drip coffee maker will be the easiest and most familiar option.

-We have researched several models for you that can still produce good coffee.
+We have researched several drip coffee maker models for you that can still produce good cup of coffee.

 Grind size: Coarse

 Coffee to water ratio: 1:15.
 The dosage is determined by the standard rule 60 grams (2 oz) of coffee grounds per liter of water (30 fl oz).
 For example, to prepare 500 ml (15 fl oz) of coffee, you will need 30 grams (1 oz) of ground coffee.